fooledyouonce/Parstagram/README.md

 ## Notes

 No challenges while building app!
-Haqd fun playing around with the login features!
+Had fun playing around with the login features!

 ## Open-source libraries used